Coiot/cbr-main/src/albums/episode8.md

   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene50.jpg
   narration: "<p>Ergun falls, but the Evenks can flip it back.
 Probably won’t be enough, the Kazakhs seems to push with increasing forces.</p><p>A bit more North, a stream of Nenets troops are bravely and stupidly throwing themselves against the walls of Aoluguya. </p>"
 - scene_number: 51
-  scene_title: "European clusterfuck"
+  scene_title: "European Clusterfuck"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene51.jpg
   narration: "<p>Liberec is now in red, and a bunch of swordmen are around Mainz.
 Will HRE be able to crack what is seems a very hard nut? </p><p>Also, can I start a petition?
 That poor Prussian trireme West of Roskilde has been blocked there for, like, thirty turns.
 Just let them go. </p>"
 - scene_number: 52
-  scene_title: "Insane determination"
+  scene_title: "Insane Determination"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene52.jpg
   narration: "<p>If we follow the well known definition of insanity, “doing the same thing over and over and expecting different results”, we can totally declare Mehmed II insane. </p><p>“But this time it will be different” swears the Turkish leader.
 Everybody is too afraid to tell him the truth. </p><p></p><p>It appears that the GH has changed its mind once again: “The Black Sea, is, indeed, too much black and too few sea”, a spokesperson declares.
 They decided to relocate the settler elsewhere.
 Or maybe it was killed.   </p><p></p><p>Goths and Turks are fighting in the Black Sea, and the two navies seems equally strong.</p>"
 - scene_number: 53